 This will be a free format session for abstracts on marine autonomous systems and marine technologies that do not fit clearly into any of the above pillars.

-Abstract submission will open 29 June 2017 and closes 1 September 2017, confirmation of acceptance will be sent out by 20 September 2017, the final decisions will be made by an expert panel.
+Abstract submission has now closed, confirmation of acceptance will be sent out by 30 September 2017, the final decisions will be made by an expert panel.

 Final versions of the chosen submissions must be submitted to the organising team by 1 November 2017

 More details of the conference programme to follow soon.